-Many of us already have a fondue at home.
-It has become an ideal element to give as a gift, and it is very exciting to have it.
+Many of us already have a fondue set at home.
+It has become an ideal gift item, and it is a great pleasure to have one.
 But it is also true that there are those who have it parked and, honestly, I think it is a real shame!
-The fondue is a practical culinary utensil -with which you can solve a lunch or dinner quickly-, it is fun for diners, it is easy to prepare and clean -important, isn't it?- and also, from my experience, it favors the communication and enlivens meals, as it is, so to speak, a group activity, a sharing dish, which calls for conversation.
+The fondue is a practical culinary utensil - with which you can quickly finish a meal or dinner -, it is fun for the diners, it is easy to prepare and clean -important, right?- and also, from my experience, it encourages communication and livens up meals, since it is, so to speak, a group activity, a dish to share, which encourages conversation.

-So, convinced that the use of fondue should be more generalized, here is the advice that is essential for me: take it out of the back of the cupboard where you keep it, because it must be close at hand, it must be a utensil as close at hand as the pan or pot that you use so much.
+So, convinced that the use of fondue should become more widespread, here is the advice that is essential for me: take it out of the back of the cupboard where you keep it, because it should be at hand, it should be a utensil as handy as the pan or pot that you use so often.
 That way you will see it, you will remember that you have that resource, and you will use it much more.

-Secondly, since you will often want to use it, try to always have special cheeses for fondue in the fridge, or chocolate to melt!
-Or go crazy one day that not everything is a fixed script: Why not use nutella, one day?
+Secondly, since you'll often want to use it, try to always have special cheeses for fondue in the fridge, or melting chocolate!
+Or let your hair down on a day when it's not all scripted: why not use Nutella one day?
 Or why not make hot chocolate instead of melting chocolate?

-And finally, be very clear that there is a lot of food that you can use to dip in a fondue!
-Do not say that you have nothing to do it, because from today that thinking is no longer valid.
+And finally, be very clear that there are a lot of foods that you can use to dip in a fondue!
+Don't say that you don't have anything to make it with, because from now on that thinking is no longer valid.

-With all this said, I think it's a good time to talk about how to prepare fondue.
-The most common is to make cheese fondue or chocolate fondue.
-It is not so common, although it is just as delicious and fun, to make them with oil.
+Having said all this, I think it's a good time to talk about how to prepare fondue.
+The most common way to make fondue is with cheese or chocolate.
+It's not as common, although it's just as delicious and fun, to make fondue with oil.
 But let's go step by step.

-Cheese fondues are made with special cheese for fondue.
-You will find it in supermarkets, refrigerated.
-To prepare it, you just have to melt the cheese in the fondue pot (you do that in the kitchen, gas, vitro...).
-Once it's melted, you place it in the candle fondue holder, with the candle or fondue oil lit to keep the cheese warm.
-And it's ready to start dipping whatever you have prepared!
+Cheese fondues are made with special fondue cheese.
+You can find it in supermarkets, in the refrigerated section.
+To make it, you just have to melt the cheese in the fondue pot (you can do this on the stove, gas, vitro...).
+Once it is melted, you place it in the candle fondue holder, with the candle or fondue oil lit to keep the cheese warm.
+And it is ready to start dipping whatever you have prepared!

-On the other hand, you have prepared the foods that are going to be the perfect combination with the cheese.
-I have already said before that many ingredients are going to be worth here.
-What I advise you is that what you have in mind leave it on the table cut into squares or strips.
-Most things are eaten completely raw, so table preparation is as quick as cheese!
+On the other hand, you have prepared the foods that will be the perfect match for the cheese.
+I have already said that many ingredients will work here.
+My advice is to leave whatever you have in mind on the table cut into cubes or strips.
+Most things are eaten completely raw, so preparing the table is as quick as preparing the cheese!

-What can you dip in the cheese?
-The classics are toasted bread and vegetables (asparagus, carrots, peppers,...).
-But since everything is a matter of trying, you can discover many things that go well with cheese: we also do it with green beans, mushrooms, endives, Serrano ham, olives... even apples are great!
+What can you dip in cheese?
+The classics are toast and vegetables (asparagus, carrots, peppers, etc.).
+But since it's all a matter of trying, you can discover many things that go well with cheese: we also make it with green beans, mushrooms, endives, Serrano ham, olives... even apple is great!

-A little secret: to vary the flavor of the cheese, you can add a little pepper one day, another day add some rosemary, another season with another species or leave it again without any additives.
-And as for the ingredients, the taste of the fondue will also vary if one day they are raw and another you go through the grill.
+A little secret: to vary the taste of the cheese, you can add a little pepper one day, a little rosemary another day, season it with another spice another day, or leave it plain again.
+As for the ingredients, the taste of the fondue will also vary if you use them raw one day and grill them the next.

 Then there is the chocolate one.
-The process is the same as before: melt the chocolate in the kitchen, to keep it hot and liquid at the table with the heat of the candle.
-There are those who prepare it for dessert, I prefer to do it on weekends in the morning.
-This is how we all enjoy a good family breakfast!
-What to dip into the chocolate is already a matter of the most whimsical imagination.
-From the most typical fruit (strawberries, bananas, apples, kiwi, watermelon, orange,...), to the most tender biscuits, through sequillos, toasted bread, digestive-type biscuits, croissans... and other fruits such as peach , grapes or red fruits.
+The process is the same as before: melt the chocolate in the kitchen, to keep it warm and liquid on the table with the heat of the candle.
+Some people make it as a dessert, I prefer to do it on weekend mornings.
+That way we can all enjoy a good family breakfast!
+What to dip in chocolate is a matter of the most whimsical imagination.
+From the most typical fruit (strawberries, banana, apples, kiwi, watermelon, orange, ...), to the softest cakes, including sequillos, toast, digestive biscuits, croissants ... and other fruits such as peaches, grapes or red fruits.

-Oil fondues are basically for frying the ingredients.
-The important thing is to keep the oil very hot once on the table.
-Here, the usual thing is to make them with meat and fish, which, well submerged, cook the pieces in 30 seconds.
-Are you going to try?
+Oil fondues are basically for frying ingredients.
+The important thing is to keep the oil really hot once it is on the table.
+Here, it is usual to make them with meat and fish, and when they are well submerged, the pieces cook in 30 seconds.
+Are you going to try it?
 Again, anything goes.
-Veal meat, pork loin, tuna, salmon... whatever you want cut into cubes, and that has consistency to hold in the oil.
+Beef, pork loin, tuna, salmon... whatever you fancy, cut into cubes, and with a consistency so that it can hold up in the oil.

-You see that fondue admits all kinds of combinations.
-Some will prefer some, others will prefer others... but if there is a sufficient variety of ingredients on the table, surely you will all find yours.
+You see, fondue allows for all kinds of combinations.
+Some people prefer some, others prefer others... but if there is a sufficient variety of ingredients on the table, everyone will surely find something for themselves.

 The truth is that I enjoy fondue.
-I enjoy eating it, and also seeing that it is a different way for children to eat vegetables and fruit, apart from the fact that, as I said before, it unites those at the table a lot!
+I enjoy eating it, and I also enjoy seeing that it is a different way for kids to eat vegetables and fruit, apart from the fact that, as I said before, it brings people together at the table!

-If you don't have any at home and you feel like buying a fondue, you have many to choose from!
+If you don't have one at home and you fancy buying a fondue set, you have plenty to choose from!
 At home we have the Savoyarde and Bourguignon from Le Creuset .
-It weighs a lot, but it's just that it's a cast iron fondue!
-That also helps to better retain the temperature.
-And it has a glaze that prevents it from absorbing moisture, colors or food odors.
-It is easy to clean - let it soak in water, and after a while you will clean it without any difficulty.
-She is a joy, and when you have her in front of you it is clear that she is a fondue lady.
+It's heavy, but it's a cast iron fondue set!
+That also helps it retain the temperature better.
+And it has an enamel coating that means it doesn't absorb moisture, colours or odours from food.
+It's easy to clean - just soak it in water, and after a while you'll be able to clean it without any difficulty.
+It's a joy, and when you have it in front of you it's clear that it's a real fondue set.

-There is also ceramic, a beautiful fondue from Emile Henry , cheaper and with a traditional design that we love.
-Very ideal for cheese and chocolate fondues.
-Aside from the fondue and forks, it includes a recipe book, which is always fun to flip through and get ideas, right?
+There is also the ceramic fondue set by Emile Henry , which is more affordable and has a traditional design that we love.
+It is ideal for cheese and chocolate fondues.
+Apart from the fondue and forks, it includes a recipe book, which is always fun to look through and get ideas, right?

-A novelty from Le Creuset not long ago, was the mini-cocotte fondue .
+A new addition from Le Creuset not long ago was the mini-cocotte fondue pot .
 It is a curious, elegant and, why not, funny piece.
-Keep in mind that the saucepan is a mini-cocotte, so it will serve to accompany lunch and dinner, rather than making the fondue a unique dish.
-It is ideal as a gift, and to get started in the world of fondue if for now you are not sure if you are going to use it.
-And of course you can use the mini-cocotte daily to present other delicacies on the table.
+Keep in mind that the pot is a mini-cocotte, so it will serve to accompany meals and dinners, rather than being able to make fondue into a single dish.
+It is ideal for giving as a gift, and for getting started in the world of fondue if you are not sure if you are going to use it for now.
+And of course, you can use the mini-cocotte daily to present other delicacies on the table.

 Comments